hipertipo/hTools2/README.md

 hTools2 is a rewrite of hTools for RoboFont.

-(hTools1 is an unpublished collection of Python tools and objects for font-production work in FontLab.)
+(hTools1 is an unpublished collection of Python tools and objects for type-design & font-production work in FontLab.)

 *...work has just started, so there is not much to see at the moment...*